google/processingjs-ide/README.md

-Currently this project includes the local version of HTML files for quick development and a very small application to serve the static HTML file of the IDE from Google App Engine.
+Currently this project includes the local version of HTML files for quick development and a very small application to serve the static HTML file of the IDE from Google App Engine and provide the saving of the sketch source code to Cloud datastore.

 ## Install the dependencies